How to Add Schema Markup in Webflow (Step-by-Step Guide for SEO)

 Why You Should Add Schema Markup in Webflow?

-Webflow is a powerful no-code web design tool, but it doesn’t offer built-in schema settings like some CMS platforms.
+For Webflow sites, schema is especially important because Webflow doesn't auto-generate it the way some platforms do.
 However, Webflow’s flexibility allows you to manually or dynamically implement schema markup.

 Key Reasons to Add Schema to Webflow: